julianasglasser/equity-awards/README.md

 # Equity Awards Carta (Take Home)

-This project is solution to Carta's take home exercise, which was building a standalone frontend app to render information about equity awards.
+This project is a solution to Carta's take home exercise, which was building a standalone frontend app to render information about equity awards.

 I chose to use React as it's the framework I have the most proficiency with.
-Since I have never used Typescript profissionally before, I chose not to use it in this project, but I certainly would if there were not time constraints.
+Since I have never used TypeScript professionally before, I chose not to use it in this project, but I certainly would if there were not time constraints.

 The project was created using a CLI called `create-react-app` in order to ease the set up and save some time.

+## Set up

+Before running you should make sure you have `Node.js` and `npm` installed.
+[Here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) is how.

 ## Available Scripts